loneicewolf/AI-SNN/README.md

 ## Why make this repo?
-`*`Excluding it will help stuttering?`*`
+- Q) Excluding it will help stuttering?

-- This whole "thing" called Stuttering; needs to be more researched in my opinion.
+- A) This whole "thing" called Stuttering; needs to be more researched in my opinion.